sureleo/leaflet-baidu/README.md

-#leaflet-baidu# #This plugin in no longer maintained nor enchanced#
+#leaflet-baidu: This plugin in no longer maintained nor enchanced#

 An on-going plugin for leaflet with Baidu Map.